-INTRODUCTION» There are a few self-proclaimed historians in the town of Velma, but no recorded facts.
-Provided are records as told by such citizens.
-Any and all submissions are welcome & credit will be given to the contributor.
+There are a handful of self-proclaimed historians in the town of Velma, but few recorded facts.
+Provided are records told by these citizens.
+Any and all submissions are welcome, and credit will be given to the contributor.

 The Story of Velma, Oklahoma